uviclibraries/h5p/images-interactive.md

 8. **Hotspot**: Click on the bananas on the image.
 Sometimes you have to double click.
 9. Finally for the **Popup content**, select **text** from the toggle
 10. Write **3 bananas**
-11. Next we will **add hotspot** by clicking the blue bottom at the bottom
+11. We will **add hotspot** by clicking the blue bottom at the bottom
 12. We will repeat step 8 but select the strawberries this time.
 13. You will add a header of strawberries
 14. Finally for the **Popup content**, select **video** from the toggle.